 One incident made a big mark in my life.
 During my Grade 5, I got into an argument with a friend.
 I was boiling with anger and wanted to take revenge.
 Along with my friends, I was planning a coup.
 My Grandfather saw me very agitated and questioned me.

 My Mother has been another source of inspiration for me.
-She is instrumental in me finding my life’s purpose.
+Her contribution has been instrumental in helping me find my life’s purpose.
 Whenever I got a promotion in the army, Mom would be ready with a sermon.
-She always reminded me saying, “God has not given you this promotion to throw your power and authority at people.
-But, instead to stay humble and to help more people.
+She always reminded me saying, “God has not given you this promotion to throw your power and authority at people, but rather to stay humble and to help more people.
 He has given you authority not to make their lives difficult but to make their lives easy.”
 I have lived by this dictum all my life.
 Today, if I am able to maintain rock solid relationships, it’s because of my Mother and her teachings.

-And I always found that if I did something that benefited others it gave me immense satisfaction, I discovered for myself that when I did something for myself, I never felt the happiness.
+I always felt that if I did something that benefitted others it gave me immense satisfaction.
+I discovered that when I did something for myself, I never felt the same happiness.

-My greatest satisfaction comes when I know someone’s life got better because of me, regardless I get credit or not.
+My greatest satisfaction comes from knowing that someone’s life got better because of me, regardless if I get credit or not.

-The thought that comes to my mind is, “Did we come in this world to enjoy these facilities; do you have no obligation to give back to the world?
-There are thousands who have contributed to this planet, I also want to be a part and contribute to the planet in my own little humble way.
+The thought that comes to my mind is, “Did we come in this world only to enjoy these facilities; don't we have any obligation to give back to the world?
+There are thousands who have contributed to this planet, and I also want to contribute to the planet in my own humble way."
 My ROI is the happiness I get when I know someone’s life got happier because I was there.

 Jai Singh said, “When my mother was sick last year, you had called the Lucknow Supply Depot and sent a one ton (mini truck) to pick my mother to the hospital.
-Sir, no infantry junior soldier gets a chauffeur service.
-Sir, my mother went in that vehicle, you got her accommodated at the hospital, the doctor was waiting for us and we got VIP treatment.
-Sir, no junior soldier gets this treatment, we can never think of such support, who does this for us?”
+No infantry junior soldier gets a chauffeur service.
+My mother went in that vehicle, you got her accommodated, and at the hospital, the doctor was waiting for us and we got VIP treatment.
+Sir, no junior soldier gets this treatment; we can never think of such support, who does this for us?”
 It’s a fact that nobody does it.
 Army officers do get this benefit, but not for the junior soldiers.
-Sir, “I want to go wherever you go.”
-I was so touched by him.
+“I want to go wherever you go.”, he said.
+I was extremely touched by his words.